FAForever/wiki-pages/ru/Vault-Rules.md

 ## Rules overview:

-* No illegal, broken, malicious, pornographic, or 'test' content.
+* No illegal, broken, malicious, or pornographic content.
 * Content must follow naming conventions, and have proper attribution.
 * No GPG maps or variants thereof without approval.
 * No maps identifiably generated using Neroxis.